joseph-a-levine/authoring/_older/november_2022.md

 *Hub Cap*, from Freddie Hubbard and co.{% sidenote "hubcol" "Including some pretty famous names, Jimmy Heath and Julian Priester" %}
 Looking around for reviews, I found a review in *The Guardian* of the CD reissue in 2003,{% sidenote "cdrev" "This seems a common phenomena — reissues allow critics an excuse to write about albums they missed by vice of being in middle school at the time of the original release." %} which seemed to just be an excuse for [John Fordham](https://en.wikipedia.org/wiki/John_Fordham_(jazz_critic)) to use phrases like "dry loquacity" and "hell-for-leather attack".

+How can instrumental music be camp?
+Sontag's extensional list{% sidenote "zulei" "Beginning with *Zuleika Dobson*, which is the book I've most often tried and failed to write about in the past year." %} contains both *Swan Lake* and Bellini's operas{% sidenote "lupela" "Plus the Cuban singer La Lupe, but that cannot be a claim about " %}

+Here is a claim about a sensibility, as Sontag called it, tho I would prefer "disposition": funk is the campiest genre of instrumental music.
+Here I point to two recent and two old examples.
+First, Pridjevi's 2021 album Drugi Korijen.
+Second, dnacefloor dervish

 ## Writing

 ## Eating

+Jam is obsolete

 ## Previously